LukeAims/.dotfiles/README.md

 👋 **Welcome to my personal dotfiles repository!**

 **These dotfiles are my ongoing project, carefully crafted to enhance and personalize my macOS development environment.
-While I've aimed to make them compatible with Unix-based systems, please note that there might be some macOS-specific scripts and settings.
+While I've aimed to make them compatible with Unix-based systems, please note that there are some macOS-specific scripts and settings.
 Feel free to dive in, explore, and make use of any parts that catch your interest.
 Your feedback and suggestions are always welcome as I continue to refine and improve these dotfiles.
 Enjoy the customization journey!.**

 **This repository includes configuration files for both Z Shell (zsh) and Bash.
 While I mainly utilize the zsh shell as of 2018, there are instances where I still resort to bash.
 Rest assured that both the bash and zsh configurations are diligently maintained to ensure optimal performance.**